MinecraftForge/Documentation/docs/resources/server/recipes/ingredients.md

 ### IntersectionIngredient

-`IntersectionIngredient`s work as a set AND where the passed in stack must be within all supplied ingredients.
+`IntersectionIngredient`s work as a set AND where the passed in stack must match all supplied ingredients.
 There must be at least two ingredients supplied to this.
 This can be used by specifying the `type` as `forge:intersection`.

 ```json5
 // For some input